gkthiruvathukal/jazz-patterns/README.md

 ## Future

 - Package + installer and CI/release automation can come later.
 For now, the script is simple to run as-is.

+## Acknowledgment

+I wish to acknowledge one of the great masters of jazz pedagogy, Jamey Aebersold, whose Jazz handbook (a.k.a. the "red book") at https://www.jazzbooks.com/jazz/FQBK is a great inspiration to all of us.